-- 9.2 9.1 The required storage conditions for medicinal products should be maintained during transportation within the defined limits as described on the packaging information.
-Where relevant these conditions should be recorded. - 9.3 9.2 If a deviation has occurred during transportation, this should be reported by the transporter to the distributor and recipient of the affected medicinal products. - 9.4 9.3 In cases where the recipient notices the deviation, it should be reported to the distributor.
-Where necessary, the manufacturer of the medicinal product should be contacted for information about appropriate steps to be taken. - 9.5 9.4 It is the responsibility of the distributor to ensure that vehicles and equipment used to distribute, store or handle medicinal products are suitable for their use and appropriately equipped to prevent exposure of the products to conditions that could affect their quality and packaging integrity, and to prevent contamination of any kind. - 9.6 9.5 Delivery drivers (including contract drivers) should be trained in the relevant areas of GDP principles. - 9.7 9.6 There should be procedures in place for the operation and maintenance of all vehicles and equipment involved in the distribution process, including cleaning and safety precautions.
-Particular attention should be paid to the fact that cleaning agents should not have an adverse effect on product quality. - 9.8 9.7 Equipment used for temperature monitoring during transport within vehicles and/or containers, should be maintained and calibrated at regular intervals and at least once a year. - 9.9 Deliveries should be made directly to the address stated on the delivery note and must be handed into the care of the consignee.
-Medicinal products should not be left on alternative premises for a period exceeding one working day (24 hours). - 9.10 In case of emergency deliveries outside normal business hours persons should be designated and written procedures should be available. - 9.11 If transportation is sub-contracted to a third party then the contract should encompass the requirements contained within Chapter 7.
-In addition the contractors should be fully aware of all relevant conditions applicable to the storage and transportation of medicinal products. - 9.12 Where transportation hubs are utilised in the supply chain, a maximum time limit of normally one working day (24 hours) should be set to await the next stage of the transportation route.
+- 9.1 The required storage conditions for medicinal products should be maintained during transportation within the defined limits as described on the packaging information. - 9.2 If a deviation has occurred during transportation, this should be reported to the distributor and recipient of the affected medicinal products. - 9.3 In cases where the recipient notices the deviation, it should be reported to the distributor.
+Where necessary, the manufacturer of the medicinal product should be contacted for information about appropriate steps to be taken. - 9.4 It is the responsibility of the distributor to ensure that vehicles and equipment used to distribute, store or handle medicinal products are suitable for their use and appropriately equipped to prevent exposure of the products to conditions that could affect their quality and packaging integrity, and to prevent contamination of any kind. - 9.5 Delivery drivers (including contract drivers) should be trained in the relevant areas of GDP. - 9.6 There should be procedures in place for the operation and maintenance of all vehicles and equipment involved in the distribution process, including cleaning and safety precautions.
+Particular attention should be paid to the fact that cleaning agents should not have an adverse effect on product quality. - 9.7 Equipment used for temperature monitoring during transport within vehicles and/or containers, should be maintained and calibrated at regular intervals at least once a year. - 9.8 Dedicated vehicles and equipment should be used, where possible, when handling medicinal products.
+Where non-dedicated vehicles and equipment are used procedures should be in place to ensure that the quality of the medicinal product will not be compromised.

+- 9.9 Deliveries should be made directly to the address stated on the delivery note and must be handed into the care of the consignee.
+Medicinal products should not be left on alternative premises. - 9.10 In case of emergency deliveries outside normal business hours persons should be designated and written procedures should be available. - 9.11 If transportation is sub-contracted to a third party then the contract should encompass the requirements contained within Chapter 7.
+In addition the contractors should be fully aware of all relevant conditions applicable to the storage and transportation of medicinal products. - 9.12 Where transportation hubs are utilised in the supply chain, a maximum time limit of normally 24 hours should be set to await the next stage of the transportation route.
 Where medicinal products are held on the premises for longer than this defined time limit, the hub will be deemed to be acting as a storage site and required to obtain a wholesale distribution authorisation.
-For refrigerated product any storage at a transportation hub for any period of time would require that premises to hold a wholesalers distribution authorisation.

-9.13 In the event that the transportation of medicinal products requires unloading and reloading e.g. at terminals and hubs, these premises should be audited and approved prior to deployment.
+For refrigerated product any storage at a transportation hub for any period of time would require that premises to hold a wholesalers distribution authorisation. - 9.13 In the event that the transportation of medicinal products requires unloading and reloading e.g. at terminals and hubs, these premises should be audited and approved prior to deployment.
 Whenever any changes are made to the approved premises or functions, attention should be paid to the continued suitability of the changed premises or functions for their intended use.
 Particular attention should be paid to temperature monitoring, cleanliness and the security of unguarded intermediate storage facilities.